nhattranb/nhattranb/README.md

 - 👀 I’m interested in Politics, IT and Chemistry
 - 🌱 I’m currently learning Information Technology
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: my student email, personal email minhnhat20032018@gmail.com
+- 📫 How to reach me: my student email, personal email minhnhat20032018@gmail.com (working hours)
 - Phone number: 0777716047

 <!---